 What is a C++ Dictionary?

 Maps in C++ actually work just like a Dictionary when the datatype of all elements in it is the same.
-It acts like a container that stores values which are indexed with the help of keys.
+A map is a container in C++ that stores key-value pairs which are indexed with the help of keys.
 Each value in a particular container is associated with a unique key.
 The maps always sort these key-value pairs based on the keys.
 We can use different ways to Iterate through Map in C++ like STL iterators or range based for loop.

 It should be taken care of that all keys in a C++ map should be of the same data type.
 However, it is not necessary that both keys and values are of the same type.
 To use maps in C++, a header file specified for maps should be included in the standard library.